 When it comes to statistical analysis and interpretation, two useful questions can be utilized:

-Are the statistical results appropriate upon the research question?
+Are the statistical results appropriate to the research question?

-Is the interpretation of the results correctly acknowledge?
+Is the interpretation of the results correctly acknowledged?

 4. Evidence Application

-After coming to terms that the evidence collected is valid and important, next is deciding if it deemed worthy to apply towards the clients/patient or population (Akobeng, 2005).
+After coming to terms with the fact that the evidence collected is valid and important, next is deciding if it is deemed worthy of applying to the clients/patient or population (Akobeng, 2005).
 As mentioned at the beginning of this article, it is important to consider the client's/patient's personal values when moving forward.
 Communication is key in this step, as professionals need to inform the clients/patients of what will be next.
 It is critical to educate clients/patients about the upcoming plan of action.
 If it is new for the client/patient, give them an update about what they can expect and how you plan to address the intervention (or program).
-Many factors can hinder this step; the scope of practice of the professional, cost of the intervention, and availability of the appropriate resources (Akobeng, 2005).
+Many factors can hinder this step; the scope of practice of the professional, the cost of the intervention, and the availability of the appropriate resources (Akobeng, 2005).

 5. Performance Evaluation

-The formation of Evidence-Based Practice is focused on improving the quality of interventions so that clients/patients can head towards a progressive outcome.
-As a professional within a field that is constantly changing and upgrading, it is important to review the literature that may advance the interventions for clients or patients.
+The formation of Evidence-Based Practice is focused on improving the quality of interventions so that clients/patients can head toward a progressive outcome.
+As a professional within a field that is constantly changing and upgrading, it is essential to review the literature that may advance the interventions for clients or patients.
 Of course, before applying the researcher’s findings from the study, assessing the quality of the methods is very important (Zeng et al., 2015).
-As a professional, internal and external validity can help enhance the qualities of the research (Zeng et al., 2015).
+As a professional, internal and external validity can help enhance the quality of the research (Zeng et al., 2015).
 According to Zeng et al. (2015), internal validity is influenced by selection bias, performance bias, attrition, and other restrictions noticed during the research process.
-The study external validity can help provide support on allowing professionals to apply the findings to their clients/patients or populations.
+The study's external validity can help provide support in allowing professionals to apply the findings to their clients/patients or populations.

-As professionals under the sports medicine umbrella (allied healthcare professional, strength and conditioning specialists, exercise physiologist, personal trainers, etc.), updating interventions with supported research is critical.
-As the field of sports medicine continues to upgrade, current professionals will be able to provide high-quality interventions that will help improve the strength, power, injury healing, recovery, prevention mechanisms, and more!
+As professionals under the sports medicine umbrella (allied healthcare professionals, strength and conditioning specialists, exercise physiologists, personal trainers, etc.), updating interventions with supported research is critical.
+As the field of sports medicine continues to upgrade, current professionals will be able to provide high-quality interventions that will help improve strength, power, injury healing, recovery, prevention mechanisms, and more!